Gogea Mitu: Biography

 Because of these characteristics he was very sought after by doctors and scientists who wanted to know the reason for his gigantism and by people who wanted to profit from his stature.
 It was said that he was highly intelligent; despite not going to school, he learned to read by himself at the age of three, as he had the stature of a five–six year old child.
 By age 17 he had become so famous that a circus owner from Prague offered him a job, to be presented as a human rarity.
 He also presented shows at the Globus Circus in Monaco.
-His circus career was brief, but very fortuitous, because he was spotted by the successful Italian boxer and talent scout Umberto Lancia, who taught Mitu how to box and later became his manager.
+His circus career was brief, but very fortunate, because he was spotted by the successful Italian boxer and talent scout Umberto Lancia, who taught Mitu how to box and later became his manager.
 Gogea Mitu went to Paris to attend the famous Paris School for Boxing and after graduating he started his boxing career.
 He also had a brother named Tudorel, but he died at the age of seven.
 He was tall.